 St Augustine Florida, USA Travel Guide

 The oldest masonry fort in the continental United States.
 Spanish built it between 1672 plus ONE695 using coquina, a local shell-stone.
-This fort represents From the spanish the era of colonization power and military engineering.
+This fort represents From the spanish colonial era power and military engineering.

-Occupies the former Hotel Ponce de Leon, a masterpiece of The spanish language Renaissance architecture from 1888.
-Tours with a guide are available.
+Occupies the former Hotel Ponce de Leon, a masterpiece of Spanish Renaissance architecture from 1888.
+Guided tours are available.

 Reputed site of Juan Ponce de León's 1513 landing.
 An active archaeological site with various exhibits and historical reenactment demonstrations.